mmaluschnig/ShiftCare/README.md

 Shift Care – recommended testing process<br>
 Link to [Google Drive](https://drive.google.com/drive/folders/13e43J8viCah0rvO-ksIcL9Au1hPTTqk0?usp=sharing) where you can find the APK and instructions of use or direct link to the [Latest APK](https://drive.google.com/file/d/1FjHmmbzYCAtlJ76bwLe8TY2D0lOZcoVw/view?usp=sharing)<br>
 Note: These are some known bugs that we will work to fix.
--	If at any point the login screen flashes on the screen, ignore it, your page will be loading.
 -	The ‘Home page’ will display the loading spinner when there are no shifts to display.
 -	Some actions will happen in the background, if the app looks like it hasn’t done what you want give it a few seconds.
 We are currently working on giving visual feedback to the user.
 -	We are currently working on adding the ability to manage nurses in their ward by tapping on the nurse.
--	Repeating shift functionality is currently disabled, we are working on adding repeating shifts.
 -	You cannot currently change the name of your ward
 -	You currently cannot edit a shift once it has been made
--	Calendar only shows shifts for the current day after the day is selected.
--	Nurse Home page hasn’t been converted to allow the user to change the number and filter the type of shifts displayed.

 Instructions:
 1. Open the ShiftCare App<br>